gklijs/gklijs/README.md

 the [Open Web blog page](https://blog.openweb.nl/blog/confluent-schema-registry-and-rust).

-You can find me on [Twitter](https://twitter.com/GKlijs) and [LinkedIn](https://www.linkedin.com/in/gerard-klijs-416b3744/).
-Currently I'm working for [Open Web](https://www.openweb.nl/), as this is mostly a consultancy company, I work for several companies via them, currently for [Mendix](https://www.mendix.com/company/), a low code platform.
+You can find me on [Twitter](https://twitter.com/GKlijs) and [LinkedIn](https://www.linkedin.com/in/%F0%9F%92%BBgerard-klijs%F0%9F%A6%80-416b3744/).
+Currently I'm working for [AxonIQ](https://www.axoniq.io/), mostly working on the [Axon Framework](https://github.com/AxonFramework/AxonFramework)

 As you might have guessed frontend isn't my strong suit.
 I do plan to have something more fancy at some time in the future trough.
 Likely using [Bulma](https://bulma.io/) just like for the [pokequiz](https://www.pokequiz.gklijs.tech/) I once made.
+I also track my bass progression, or stagnation [here](https://bass.gklijs.tech/).

 </article>